For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 So what is there to discover in the Upper Hunter property market?

-For many, the Upper Hunter region generally covers the areas surrounding the early stretches of the Hunter River north of Newcastle.
-The region itself mostly falls into 4 LGAs:
+The Upper Hunter region generally covers the early stretches north of Newcastle.
+The region itself mostly falls into four LGAs:

 - Dungog Shire